tonsih/d0019n-dragon_treasure/README.md

 disables these visual effects in question.

-The results for running the game via a Windows Powershell/CMD can provide varying results depending on the availibity for the tools to clear the tools, if the option for running the game via a Windows Powershell/CMD terminal is checked.
-If errors occurs in this case, choose the the option for running the game via an IDE environment for disabling the visual effects.
+The results for running the game via a Windows Powershell/CMD can provide varying results depending on the availability of the command utilities meant to clear the console, if the option for running the game via a Windows Powershell/CMD terminal is chosen.
+If errors occurs in this case when the first option is chosen, choose the option for running the game via an IDE environment for disabling the visual effects.

 ## Documentation